sslab-gatech/autofz/README.md

 We provided the following for artifact evaluation:
 - A pre-built docker image which includes all baseline fuzzers and benchmarks used in the paper.
-- A VM that configures all necessary things and can be used to luanch the docker containers.
-If you want to use the VM, plase jump to [VM setup section](#vm-setup).
+- A VM that configures all necessary things and can be used to launch the docker containers.
+If you want to use the VM, please jump to [VM setup section](#vm-setup).

 ## Directory Structure
 - `autofz`: main directory for autofz framework